patternfly/patternfly-elements/docs/docs/develop/html.md

 interesting.

-PatternFly elements are written in [TypeScript](https://typescriptlang.org), a dialect of JavaScript which adds development-time type checking and other features.
+PatternFly elements are written in [TypeScript](https://typescriptlang.org), a superset of JavaScript which adds development-time type checking and other features.
 If you are unfamiliar with TypeScript, read their getting-started documentation, and feel free to reach out to the PatternFly Elements team on our social media